 Take Precautions When Reopening a Business After a Prolonged Shutdown

-If your business has been closed for an extended period during the COVID-19 crisis, you’re probably excited about reopening and getting back to work.
-Roto-Rooter Plumbing & Water Cleanup has some helpful precautions for you to take that will keep your employees and customers safe.
-These tips apply to most any business but are especially relevant to restaurants and hotels/motels where members of the general public are likely to use and consume the water on the premises.
+If your business was closed for an extended period, for instance, as businesses did during the COVID-19 pandemic, and it is time to reopen and get back to work, Roto-Rooter Plumbing & Water Cleanup has some helpful precautions for you to take that will keep your employees and customers safe.
+These tips apply to most any business but are especially relevant to restaurants and hotels/motels where guests are likely to use and consume the water on the premises.

 Water that has been resting inside pipes, appliances, or plumbing fixtures is no longer fresh and should not be consumed or used for cleaning or cooking.
 Water gradually loses chlorination, allowing harmful organisms to grow.
 This includes pathogens like tuberculous mycobacteria and Legionella, which is responsible for Legionnaires Disease.
-Roto-Rooter recommends that all cold and hot water lines be flushed for an extended period to ensure that all impurities are out of each systems and only fresh, potable water remains.
+Roto-Rooter recommends that all cold and hot water lines be flushed for an extended period to ensure that all impurities are out of the system and only fresh, potable water remains.
 But it’s not just a matter of running the faucets for a little while, there’s an order of operations that needs to be followed to ensure maximum effectiveness.
-An experienced commercial plumber will be familiar with the processes if your maintenance staff isn’t.
+An experienced commercial plumber is familiar with the processes if your maintenance staff is not.

 There are similar risks for hotels and motels.
-Shower heads that haven’t seen recent use may contain Legionella bacteria.
-Hot tubs that haven’t been properly maintained may also support Legionella, which can be spread through water jets.
-Even decorative fountains could present a risk since bacteria can grow in warm areas and splashing can spread Legionella.
-If the building has a cooling tower, it must be inspected and probably disinfected, or it too can spread and spray Legionella and other organisms.
+For instance, shower heads that haven’t seen recent use may contain Legionella bacteria.
+Hot tubs that haven’t been properly maintained may also support Legionella, which can be spread through water jets and steam.
+Even decorative fountains could present a risk since bacteria can grow in warm areas.
+The splashing action of a fountain can spread Legionella.
+If the building has a cooling tower, it must be inspected and properly disinfected, or it too can spread and spray Legionella bacteria and other organisms.

-We recommend that you check your municipal water utility’s website for guidance that may be unique to your city or county, but the Centers for Disease Control has a page dedicated to the eight steps that every business should take before reopening: https://www.cdc.gov/coronavirus/2019-ncov/php/building-water-system.html
+We recommend that you check your municipal water utility’s website for guidance that may be unique to your city or county, and the Centers for Disease Control (CDC) has a page dedicated to the eight steps that every business should take before reopening: https://www.cdc.gov/coronavirus/2019-ncov/php/building-water-system.html

 If you and your staff are unable to complete all the steps suggested by the CDC, contact your local Roto-Rooter plumber.
 They will be familiar with the process so that you can safely reopen your business without worry.

-Your water heater contains a lot of water.
+Your water heater contains lots of water.
 Was the water heater operational during the closure?
-Is the temperature high enough to kill pathogens (140° F) but does it also have a mixing valve to bring the temperature down to 120° Fahrenheit as it flows to sinks, tubs and showers to prevent scalding?
-These are but a few things you’ll need to consider.
+Is the temperature high enough to kill pathogens (140° F)?
+Does it also have a mixing valve to bring the temperature down to 120° Fahrenheit as it flows to sinks, tubs and showers to prevent scalding?
+These are but a few things you will want to consider.
 Once again, an experienced plumber will know how to inspect the water heater to reduce risk.

-Water damage that occurred during the shutdown, thanks to a leak or backup, could put your staff and customers at risk.
-Water soaked carpeting and furniture represent a danger and should be removed by a qualified water damage cleanup company like Roto-Rooter that can extract water, dry out the building and prepare it for reconstruction or put back.
-Our IICRC-certified experts would be happy to help.
+Water damage that occurred during a shutdown, thanks to a leak or drain backup, could put your staff and customers at risk.
+Water soaked carpeting and furniture represent a danger and should be removed by a qualified water damage cleanup company like Roto-Rooter.
+Water cleanup specialists can extract water, dry out the building and prepare it for reconstruction or put-back.
+Roto-Rooter’s IICRC-certified experts are always ready to help.

 Wherever there is dampness and high moisture, mold is sure to grow.
-Mold will grow on all kinds of surfaces and can present a health risk to employees and customers.
-It could even be present in your HVAC system and could begin spreading airborne spores as soon as you turn on the air conditioning.
-The CDC recommends operating the HVAC system for at least 48-72 hours before occupants return to work in the building.
+Mold will grow on many kinds of surfaces and can present a health risk to employees and customers.
+It could even be present inside your HVAC system where it could begin spreading airborne spores as soon as you turn on the air conditioning.
+The CDC recommends operating the HVAC system with filters in place for at least 48-72 hours before occupants return to work in the building.
 If odors are still present, contact a mold remediation company and/or an experienced heating and air company.
-Roto-Rooter has a staff of trained professionals who are Applied Microbial Remediation Technician (AMRT) certified to perform mold remediation and other water cleanup services in compliance with industry standards.
+Roto-Rooter has a staff of trained professionals who are certified Applied Microbial Remediation Technicians (AMRT certified) to perform mold remediation and other water cleanup services in compliance with industry standards.
 For guidance on dealing with mold, please refer to the EPA’s mold guidelines.

-Roto-Rooter has remained in operation since the pandemic began.
-We have recognized expertise in plumbing, drains and water cleanup.
-Many of our locations also provide mold mitigation.
-Our experienced team is ready to help with 24/7 Zero-Contact Service.
-We follow CDC guidance and we have all the appropriate personal protective gear and specialized equipment to get your commercial business back up and running as soon as possible.
+Roto-Rooter has recognized expertise in plumbing, drains, and water cleanup.
+Many of our locations also provide mold mitigation and we have all the appropriate personal protective gear and specialized equipment to get your commercial business back up and running as soon as possible.
 Visit our website to learn more or call us to schedule service at 1-800-GET-ROTO.